 Traditional wooden puzzles are still made using a scroll saw or jigsaw.
 If you happen to be a fan of woodworking and own your own jigsaw you can make your own jigsaw at home from any picture you choose.

-Die cutting involves making a sharp metal cutting die that can be used to stamp out multiple different puzzles.
-Making the die is a labour intensive precision process but once the template has been made it can be used to stamp out literally hundreds of puzzles.
-And of course, as puzzle pieces don’t usually follow the lines in the image then the same die can be used for different images and jigsaws can be mass-produced.
+Die-cutting involves making a sharp metal cutting die that can be used to stamp out multiple different puzzles.
+Making the die cutting press is a labour intensive precision process but once the template has been made it can be used to stamp out literally hundreds of puzzles.
+And of course, as cut puzzle pieces don’t usually follow the lines in the image then the same die can be used for different images and jigsaws can be mass-produced.

-Laser cutting involves programming high-quality precision lasers to cut out the puzzle pieces and is commonly used for commercially produced wooden puzzles.
+Laser cutting involves programming high-quality precision lasers to cut out the puzzle pieces and is commonly used for commercially produced wooden jigsaw puzzles creating the Puzzle